 Field trip no. 5 from “Geologic Excursions to the Rocky Mountains and Beyond,” field trip guidebook of the 1996 Annual Meeting of the Geological Society of America.
-Permian-Triassic Depositional Systems, Paleogeography, Paleoclimate, and Hydrocarbon Resources in Canyonlands, Utah.
-(See SP-44 for a complete set.)
+(SP-44 has the complete set.)
 23 pages.
 Digital PDF download.
 OF-96-04-05D